Garlic-Team/Candyfier/README.md

-# Candyfier
+# Candyfier - 2.0 UPDATE
-Project blurple in JS
+We've worked on a new **Candyfier** update, which can be found in the `update` branch.
+Go check it out!